 Completed Enrollment packets and fees paid are required to fulfill the enrollment process.
 CHS will make every effort to work with parents including giving an extension to gather the required documentation but must be mindful that as a school enrollment is what drives the school financial stability so every seat must be filled.
 Students who qualify for pupils in poverty status are eligible for a reduction or exemption from school fees based on their status.

 years of history

-Should CLA deny admission for a reason other than the results of a lottery, an appeal to the CLA Board may be made within five business days.
+Should CHS deny admission for a reason other than the results of a lottery, an appeal to the CHS Board may be made within five business days.
 The appeal must be made in writing and must state the grounds on which the appeal is based.
-If the parent is not satisfied with the decision of the CLA Board the parent has five days from notification of the decision to appeal to the Charter Institute at Limestone.
+If the parent is not satisfied with the decision of the CHS Board the parent has five days from notification of the decision to appeal to the Charter Institute at Limestone.

-- In order to ensure the integrity of the enrollment process, CLA will follow the following procedures:
+- In order to ensure the integrity of the enrollment process, CHS will follow the following procedures:

 - At initial contact with the parent the registrar explains the process to them